hobg0blin/web-production-2/week1/README.md

 - [Learning PHP, MySQL & Javascript](https://drive.google.com/file/d/1nYocTRPs6XBYYHIcaHLInyLswIWlu8Ly/view?usp=sharing): Chapter 13 (Exploring JavaScript), Chapter 18 (Introduction to CSS)

 ### Do:
-#### Assignment 1: Course Homepage
+#### Assignment 1: Course Homepage (due Wednesday, September 1 at 8pm)
   - Using the template we created, make a homepage for this class.
   - You can include information about yourself, your art practice, or your goals for the course (or whatever else you'd like it to be) - just make the content your own.
   - Requirements:
 	- Add your own custom CSS styling (it doesn’t have to be complicated)
 	- Include at least one image or video
-  - Upload the page to GitHub (don’t forget to commit and push!) and upload the link [here](https://forms.gle/U4yRr9VrAHXb1Mgu5)
-	- Bonus points: Interact with at least one element on the page using JavaScript - change the CSS styling, its internal text, move it around the page
+	- Interact with at least one element on the page using JavaScript - change the CSS styling, its internal text, move it around the page
+  - If you’re having trouble with Github: [Commiting and Pushing to GitHub from Atom](https://www.youtube.com/watch?v=HZV7OKoD1Hc)
+  - Upload the page to GitHub (don’t forget to commit and push!) and upload the link [here](https://forms.gle/U4yRr9VrAHXb1Mgu5).
+If you’re having issues with GitHub, you can link to a zip file of the folder or email it directly to me.

 ## Other Useful Resources: